mrkkrp/iohk-test-task/README.md

 ## Disclaimer

-This is the first time I used the `distributed-process`.
+This is the first time I used the `distributed-process` package.
 I understand that this claim probably lowers my chances, but I don't want any confusion about my degree of proficiency with this framework.
-I'm quite motivated to learn more about `distributed-process`, I mostly figured everything out from scratch in last few hours.
+I'm quite motivated to learn more about `distributed-process`, and I mostly figured everything out from scratch in last few hours.

 ## How to build it